 Pros and cons: Eufy is a good option for those looking for a battery-powered system of smart home cameras.
 They also tend to be more affordable than Arlo's various options.
 The main downside is that Eufy makes a wide variety of smart home cameras (just three are listed below) and they can vary a lot with which smart home ecosystems they are compatible with.
 So you need to do you research before buying.

 Eufy Solo IndoorCam C24

 The Eufy Solo IndoorCam C24 is the company's most affordable and entry-level smart home cameras.
 It's a wired smart home camera, which is notable because most of Eufy's options are moveable and battery powered.
 It also has local storage and doesn't absolutely need a base station.
-It's not compatible with HomeKit.
+It's also compatible with HomeKit.

 EufyCam 2C Pro (2-Cam Kit)